 With two or three days, you could take the proper time to explore more Seville landmarks, like the grandiose Plaza de España, as well as other palaces, museums, and parks.
 You could also go to a flamenco show, which is an important tradition in the region.

 Visitors who are lucky enough to have more time in Seville can start planning day trips around Andalusia.
 Ronda and Málaga are some of the most popular destinations that can easily be reached from Seville.

 If you only have a day to visit Sevilla, you should concentrate on two landmarks: the Alcázar of Seville and the Seville Cathedral.

 After you've finished touring the Alcázar and enjoying some time in its gardens, you can head over to the Seville Cathedral.
-Built in the 15th-century, it is the largest Gothic cathedral in the entire world!
+Built in the 15th century, it is the largest Gothic cathedral in the entire world!
 Besides witnessing this beautiful architectural wonder and seeing its famous bell tower—La Giralda—, you can visit the tomb of Christopher Columbus.
-Although this figure is highly controversial, many visitors are interested in seeing his tomb because of his historical importance.
+Although this figure is highly controversial, many visitors are interested in seeing his tomb because of its historical importance.

 Given the limited time and the popularity of the landmarks, we recommended joining a local tour that can help you skip long lines.

 In the evening, head to the Historical Center to see the city come to life while you enjoy some tapas.

 Chat with a local specialist who can help organize your trip.

 With a bit more time, you can get to the heart of this beautiful city.